 - All BAND courses are YEAR LONG. - CHORUS CLASSES are limited to ONE CLASS PER SEMESTER. - Only students who ENJOY SINGING should consider taking chorus classes: ALL CHORUS CLASSES are performance based and failure to participate in concerts/choral events may result in course failure.
-BAND I/II Credit: 2 units (Year Long) Prerequisite: Successful completion of middle school band and continuous participation in all previous high school semesters.
-CA: 9th Grade - 12th Grade Students will continue their study of instrumental music through large and small ensemble study.
+BAND BEGINNING/INTERMEDIATE Credit: 2 units (Year Long) Prerequisite: Beginning-None; Intermediate-Successful completion of Beginning Band and/or teacher recommendation CA: $9^{th} - 12^{th}$ Grade Students will continue their study of instrumental music through large and small ensemble study.
 This is a performance oriented course and some after school rehearsals and concerts are required for students wanting to participate.
 This ensemble is required for any student wishing to participate in any after school performing ensemble such as marching band, percussion ensemble, and jazz band.
-The suggested fee for this class is \$10 to help cover the cost of music and extra staff.
 (The exception is colorguard.
 You may participate in the colorguard and not be involved in the concert band.)
 Students wishing to continue in the band program should register for both Fall and Spring semesters.
-See Mr. Stewart if you have any questions.
-HONORS BAND III (PROFICIENT) Credit: 2 units (Year Long) Prerequisite: Completion of Band I and Band II CA: 11th Grade Focus Areas -Advanced, more individualized work in instrumental music.
+There is a suggested \$10 fee for this class per semester to help cover additional costs.
+See Mr. Parris if you have any questions.
+HONORS BAND III (PROFICIENT) Credit: 2 units (Year Long) Prerequisite: Completion of Band Intermediate and teacher recommendation CA: 11th Grade This is a weighted course Focus Areas -Advanced, more individualized work in instrumental music.